t9md/atom-project-folder/README.md

 * `project-folder:switch-action`: Switch action 'add' / 'remove'.
 CSS style changes depending on action add(`blue`), remove(`red`), so that you can understand what you are doing.
 * `project-folder:confirm-and-continue`: Confirm action without closing select list, you can continue to add/remove next project folder.
 * `project-folder:open-in-new-window`: Open selected project in new window.
+* `project-folder:set-to-top-of-projects`: Set selected project to top of project list.

 # How to use